 - Shows/Movies: every night there will be a live show, and all day there are first-run movies in the movie theater and Disney animated classics on Funnel Vision by the pool

 - Characters: as I said above, there is almost a character photo experience every moment of the day.
 Find your favorites in costumes that don’t exist off the ship.
 The same is also true on Castaway Cay… like Chip & Dale in bathing suits by the post office.
 Anna & Elsa are on every ship, too.
 Note that some character experiences are ticketed events (free, but you have to sign up).
 These include Anna/Elsa, Captain Jack Sparrow, and other highly-desired encounters.

 - Shopping: interestingly enough, the shops are CLOSED during the bulk of your waking hours (when you’re in port), but there are several things to buy you can’t find anywhere else.
-Also, there’s a Disney Art Gallery that will sell the artwork – very cool stuff, even if over-priced.
+Also, there’s a Disney Art Gallery on some ships that will sell the artwork – very cool stuff, even if over-priced.